List of content you will read in this article:

 1. Check Ubuntu Version with lsb_release –a Command.

 First, go to the start menu and search for the command prompt.
-Once you click on the cmd, you will get a black screen in front of you to run the commands.
+Once you click on the cmd, you will get a black screen in front of you to run the following ubuntu version command.

 For this, you can run the following command.

-As per the above output, you will get the details about the current version of Ubuntu.
+As per the above output, you will get ubnutu version details that are about the current version.

-2. Check Ubuntu Version with cat /etc/lsb-release Command
+2. Show Ubuntu Version with cat /etc/lsb-release Command

 3. Check Ubuntu Version with cat /etc/*release Command

 Apart from the cat command, another command will solve your purpose.
-The command is “hostnemctl”, which will provide you with detailed information regarding the version of Ubuntu installed on the system.
+The command is “hostnamectl”, which will provide you with detailed information regarding the version of Ubuntu installed on the system.